Tropical Mango Kale Smoothie

 - 1 large ripe mango (peeled, chopped and frozen)

-- 1 cup packed kale leaves (cut into small pieces)
+- 1 cup packed kale leaves (hard stem removed and cut into small pieces)

 - ½ cup plain yogurt (chilled)